On This Page:

 Note: When using Natural weighting, dropping the lowest grade is only allowed when:

 - all children of the category have equal weights

 - all children of the category have equal max grade

 - there are no sub categories in the category

 - there are no extra credit items in the category

 The most commonly set options under Category total include:

 Determine the type of grade associated with this category.
 There are four grade types:

-- Scale: Select a rating from a list (for details see Standard & Custom Grading Scales in Moodle)
+- Scale: Select a rating from a list (see Standard & Custom Grading Scales in Moodle).

 Determine the maximum grade when using the Value grade type.
 The maximum grade for an activity-based grade item is set when you add or edit the settings for the activity.